hibernate/query-validator/README.md

 (i.e. HQL), which is a superset of the query language defined by the JPA specification.

+One important example of how the languages are different is the handling of function names.
+In the JPA spec, function names like `SUBSTRING`, `SQRT`, and `COALESCE` are *reserved words*.
+In HQL, they're just regular identifiers, and may even refer to a user-defined or vendor-specific SQL function.

 ### Function arguments are not checked

 Hibernate's query translator never typechecks function arguments